ionic-team/ionic-docs/docs/vue/navigation.md

 If you have worked with Ionic Framework before, this should feel familiar.
 We create an `ion-tabs` component and provide an `ion-tab-bar`.
 The `ion-tab-bar` provides `ion-tab-button` components, each with a `tab` property that is associated with its corresponding tab in the router config.
 We also provide an `ion-router-outlet` to give `ion-tabs` an outlet to render the different tab views in.

-### How Tabs in Ionic Work

-Each tab in Ionic is treated as an individual navigation stack.
-This means if you have three tabs in your application, each tab has its own navigation stack.
-Within each stack you can navigate forwards (push a view) and backwards (pop a view).

- This behavior is important to note as it is different than most tab implementations that are found in other web based UI libraries.
-Other libraries typically manages tabs as one single history stack.
-This behavior requires some additional constraints in how developers add child tab routes and switch between tabs.

- Since Ionic is focused on helping developers build mobile apps, the tabs in Ionic are designed to match native mobile tabs as closely as possible.
-As a result, there may be certain behaviors in Ionic's tabs that differ from tabs implementations you have seen in other UI libraries.
-Read on to learn more about some of these differences.

 ### Child Routes within Tabs

 When adding additional routes to tabs you should write them as sibling routes with the parent tab as the path prefix.
 The example below defines the `/tabs/tab1/view` route as a sibling of the `/tabs/tab1` route.
 Since this new route has the `tab1` prefix, it will be rendered inside of the `Tabs` component, and Tab 1 will still be selected in the `ion-tab-bar`.